|Tachylalia||Speaking at an excessive rate.

 |Tense||Tenses in grammar simply show the time of the action or state of being.

 |Tetism||A condition in articulation in which consonants are replaced with a /t/ sound especially the /f/.|

 |Total Communication||Abbreviated TC, this communication method is a philosophy about the way people with hearing loss communicate with others.
 In this view, from a young age, children with hearing loss are taught to communicate using all means available to them, including formal sign language (like American Sign Language, or ASL), gestures, body language, lip reading, listening and spoken language (like Auditory-Verbal Therapy).
 In comparison to a single method, like ASL, TC focuses on auditory, verbal, tactile, and visual modalities of communication.

-baclofen over the counter uk See also Deafness, Hearing Loss, American Sign Language, Auditory-Verbal Therapy.
+navigate to these guys See also Deafness, Hearing Loss, American Sign Language, Auditory-Verbal Therapy.

 |Toxic Deafness||See Deafness|